ardydedase/ardydedase.github.io/README.md

 Currently pursuing a career in travel tech and academia.
 I am passionate about harnessing the latest technological advances in order to add value to the world.
-I use this page to keep track of my fun projects outside work, including my thoughts about Software Engineering.
+I use this page to keep track of my collaborative fun projects outside work, including my thoughts about Software Engineering.

 ### My profiles on the web